CSC510/txts/separate_slides/6proposal.md

 - Development Cycle

 # Introduction
-- The idea of the project is to develop a House Management System based on Java SpringMVC.
-We will utilize two different databases to develop the system.
-One database is MySQL which is based on SQL, and the other one is MongoDB based on No-SQL.
-In the end, we will compare two databases performance using JUnit Test, System Test and Integration Test.
+- The idea of this project is to develop a House Management System using Java SPringMVC and two different databases.
+One database is MySQL with SQL, and the other one is MongoDB with No-SQL.
+We will compare two databases performance in the house management system using different test.

 - In the House Management system, there are different users, such as students, house management staff.
 Students can make a room application, and staff can process students appliation in the system.

-- We will develop this website using Java with SpingMVC based on two different databases, compare two databases performance and use different testing methods to get the performance result of two databases.
+- We will compare two databases performance and get the performance result of two databases via JUnit Test, System Test and Integration Test.

 # Business Flow
 <center>